Claim your home

-One canonical home for your identity, content, and audience
+Create one home for your identity, your content, and the audience you build.

 Why one home works better

-From bios to search results to messages, people keep landing in the same place instead of five half-finished profiles.
+From bios to search results to messages, every path can point back to the same home instead of five half-kept profiles.

 Platform sprawl vs. owned home

-Keep one home as your center of gravity, then let everything else point back to it.
+Keep one home as your center of gravity, then let everything else point back to it instead of owning the relationship or the upside.

 Platform sprawl